Sukhdev Singh Dasuwal

-Sukhdev Singh Babbar (9 August 1955 − 9 August 1992) was an Indian militant, Sikh separatist, and co-leader of Babbar Khalsa (BK), a Sikh militant organisation involved in the pursuit of creating a Sikh nation named as "Khalistan" and generally believed responsible for the 1985 bombing of Air India Flight 182, although Sukhdev was never named as being involved.
-BK was founded by Talwinder Singh Parmar, himself, and Amarjit Kaur.
-He commanded BK continuously for 14 years until he was killed in 1992.
-He was a member of the AKJ sect of Sikhism.
+Sukhdev Singh Dasuwal (9 August 1955 − 9 August 1992), known as Sukhdev Singh Babbar, was an Indian militant, Sikh separatist, and co-leader of Babbar Khalsa International (BKI), a Sikh militant organisation involved in the pursuit of creating a Sikh nation named as "Khalistan".
+BKI was founded by Talwinder Singh Parmar, himself, and Amarjit Kaur.
+He commanded BKI continuously for 14 years until he was killed in 1992.
+Sukhdev was wanted in multiple cases of murder, extortion, kidnapping, and sexual assault.
+He served as a key planner of militant attacks and the biggest supplier of weapons and bombs to militants from Pakistan.

 Early life

 Sukhdev Singh Dasuwal was born on 9 August 1955 to Jind Singh and Harnam Kaur in a Sandhu Jatt Sikh family of the village Dassuwal, Patti, Tarn Taran, Punjab, India.
 He studied up to the middle school level.
 He had three brothers.
-His elder brother, Mehal Singh "Babbar" is also an active leader of the Babbar Khalsa International.
+His elder brother, Mehal Singh "Babbar", is also an active leader of the Babbar Khalsa International (BKI).
 The older brother of all three, Angrej Singh, is blind.
 His family owned 18 acre of land in the village of Dassuwal.
-The wives of Sukhdev Singh Babbar and Mehal Singh Babbar are sisters who belonged to the adjoining village of Ghariala.
+The wives of Sukhdev and Mehal are sisters who belonged to the adjoining village of Ghariala.
 He took Amrit and became a Khalsa in 1977.

-Participation in the Khalistan movement
+Militancy

 Beginning

 As per The Tribune, the day of the Sikh–Nirankari clashes (13 April 1978) was also the day when his marriage was fixed.
 On this day, he took a pledge to take revenge on the Sant Nirankari Mission, a sub-sect of the Nirankari sect of Sikhism.
-He founded the organisation Babbar Khalsa along with Talwinder Singh Parmar with the objective to secede from India and form the state of Khalistan for Sikhs.
-Babbar Khalsa's first goals were to kill the Nirankari head and the Nirankari seven stars who were the Sant Nirankari version of the Panj Pyare.

-Sukhdev Singh Babbar was the president of the Babbar Khalsa International.
-It was considered as the best armed and funded among the Khalistani militant groups in Punjab State with an objective to create an independent state for Sikhs, known as Khalistan.
-During the Khalistan movement, Sukhdev Singh Babbar was a militant chief of Babbar Khalsa International.
+He founded BKI along with Talwinder Singh Parmar with the objective to secede from India and form the state of Khalistan for Sikhs.
+BKI's first goals were to kill the Nirankari head and the Nirankari seven stars who were the Sant Nirankari version of the Panj Pyare.
+Sukhdev was the president of BKI.
+It was considered as the best armed and funded among the Khalistani militant groups.